 Groundwater is the major source of water consumption in Marathon County.
 All public and private water supplies and most domestic, industrial, and agricultural water supplies in the county rely on groundwater.
 As residential development continues to expand in the rural areas of the county and agricultural methods intensify, the concern for groundwater protection grows.
-Depth to groundwater varies from shallow to moderately deep.
-At current development and land uses, the eastern 2/3 of the Town has a short supply of groundwater, while the remainder has an adequate supply.
-Over the past few years, the concern for groundwater quantity has increased.
+Groundwater within the

+Town is variable from shallow to moderately deep and is limited in the northeast corner of the Town.
+Groundwater is generally available for current land uses in the rest of the Town.